 This is such a local event that I wouldn’t recommend making your way to St. Landry’s just to see it.
 But it’s so unique and colorful.
 If you’re in the area, you have to make your way to Eunice to see a bit of it.

-Lafayette makes a point of making its parades family friendly.
+Lafayette makes a point of keeping its parades family-friendly.
 There are kids everywhere.
 The people on the floats toss beads, plastic cups and small toys and seek out the kids.
 People on the sidewalk hold signs to attract their attention.

-You will see people drinking along the parade route, surprisingly early in the day.
-But I didn’t see anyone acting stupid at any of three parades I went to.
-If they were, I think the police would quickly dispatch them.
-Nobody is flashing any body parts.
+You will see people drinking along the parade route, and surprisingly early in the day.
+But I didn’t see anyone acting stupid or inappropriate at any of the three parades I went

 The main parade on Tuesday ends at Cajun Field on West Congress Street, where there’s music, a midway, carnival rides and plenty more food.

-The Juliet Hotel recently opened downtown, a few blocks from Parc Sans Souci, the Science and Children’s museums, the concert stage and several good restaurants.
+The Juliet Hotel is right downtown, a few blocks from Parc Sans Souci, the Science and Children’s museums, the concert stage and several good restaurants.

-The Carriage House Suites is away from downtown in the walkable River Ranch neighborhood.
-Its two-room suites work well for families.
-It has an outdoor pool, tennis courts and a spa.
-There are a few places to eat nearby.
+The Carriage House Hotel is an all-suites property located away from downtown in the pedestrian-friendly River Ranch neighborhood.
+Its two-room suites have microwaves and work well for families.
+It has a nice walk-in outdoor pool, tennis courts and a spa.
+There are a few places to eat nearby and a restaurant onsite for breakfast.

 There are plenty of chain hotels around Lafayette at all price points.
-I stayed at the Doubletree by Hilton, which has good size standard rooms and a nice riverside outdoor pool for warmer months.
-It has two restaurants and a bar, but I didn’t try them.
+I stayed at the Doubletree by Hilton, which has good size-standard rooms and a nice riverside outdoor pool for warmer months.
+It has two restaurants and a bar, where breakfast is available for an additional charge.

-St. Landry: If you want to stay in St. Landry overnight, you’ll find your choice of affordable hotel chains, along with some B&Bs and vacation rentals in St Landry and nearby Eunice.
+St. Landry: If you want to stay in St. Landry overnight, you’ll find your choice of affordable hotel chains in St. Landry and in Eunice.

 Pin it for later!